ekimetrics/ekimetrics.github.io/blog/2025-04-05-Causal_Inference.md

 As marketing ecosystems become increasingly complex, the need for robust causal inference in MMM grows more critical.
 By acknowledging and addressing the causal nature of marketing effectiveness measurement, we can deliver more accurate and actionable insights to decision-makers.

 Understanding MMM as a causal inference problem rather than just a regression task is crucial for modern marketing analytics.
 This perspective enables more accurate measurement of marketing effectiveness and better-informed decision-making in an increasingly complex digital landscape.

+## Glossary

+**Average Treatment Effect (ATE)**
+The mean difference in outcomes between units that received a treatment and units that did not.
+In marketing, this represents the average incremental impact of a marketing intervention (e.g., TV campaign) on a business outcome (e.g., sales).

+**Causal Discovery**
+The process of learning causal relationships from observational data.
+This involves identifying which variables cause others and constructing a causal graph based on statistical patterns in the data, often combined with domain knowledge.

+**Causal Graph**
+A visual representation of causal relationships between variables using a Directed Acyclic Graph (DAG).
+In marketing, causal graphs explicitly show how marketing channels influence each other and sales, as well as how external factors like seasonality affect both marketing decisions and outcomes.

+**Directed Acyclic Graph (DAG)**
+A mathematical structure consisting of nodes (variables) and directed edges (causal relationships) with no cycles.
+DAGs provide a formal way to represent causal assumptions and identify proper adjustment sets for causal estimation.

+**Confounding Variables**
+Variables that influence both the treatment (e.g., marketing spend) and outcome (e.g., sales), potentially creating spurious associations.
+In marketing, seasonality is a common confounder as it affects both marketing decisions and consumer behavior.

+**DoWhy**
+An open-source Python library for causal inference that implements a four-step process: modeling, identification, estimation, and refutation.
+DoWhy provides tools to build causal graphs, identify proper estimation techniques, and validate causal assumptions.

+**Overlap Testing**
+A validation technique that ensures sufficient data exists across different values of treatment variables to enable robust causal estimation.
+This helps avoid extrapolation beyond the support of the data.

 </div>